DnyRmr716/wiki-quiz-project/README.md

 *   **CSS:** Used for styling the game's appearance.
 *   **JavaScript:** Used for implementing the game logic, interactions, and state management.

 ## Next Steps (Stretch Goals)

 *   **More Questions:** Expand the question database with a wider variety of topics and sources.
 *   **Visual Enhancements:** Improve the game's visual design and add animations or sound effects.

-We hope you enjoy playing "Citation Needed!" and that it helps you become a more discerning consumer of information.
+We hope you enjoy playing "Citation Needed!"